 Q: What do you enjoy most about Zawia?
 How would you rate the quality of life compared to your home country?

-A: It’s such a different life it’s hard to compare honestly.
-I do enjoy the more simple way of life, sincere human contacts in a country where machines and the internet haven’t yet taken over our lives.
-We live very well in Zawia there’s nothing we can’t find.
+A: It’s such a different life, it’s hard to compare honestly.
+I do enjoy the more simple way of life, sincere human connections in a country where machines and the internet haven’t yet taken over our lives.
+We live very well in Zawia and there’s nothing we can’t find.
 Let’s not forget Libya is a petrol and oil country; it’s a rich country.

 Q: Any negatives?
 What do you miss most about home?

 A: Not sure where 'home' is as France is very different now than it was 10 years ago when I left, and although I had chosen to live in the UK it was never home, but my family and friends are hard to replace of course, there’s a void there.

 Q: What are the biggest adjustments you had to make when settling into expat life in Libya?
 Did you experience any particular elements of culture shock?